leptos-rs/cargo-leptos/README.md

 ## Features

+- Parallel build of server and client in watch mode for fast developer feedback.
 - Build server and client for hydration (client-side rendering mode not supported).
 - SCSS compilation using [dart-sass](https://sass-lang.com/dart-sass).
 - CSS transformation and minification using [Lightning CSS](https://lightningcss.dev).
 See docs for full details.